 You Will Need: red felt and white felt, bird template, buttons (2 each of 2 styles unless you don’t mind the sides not matching), embroidery thread in red and white, needle, a small amount of polyester filling (optional), ribbon.

 1. Make or print out your bird template.
 You will need 2 birds, 2 hearts to go on the centre of the bird and 2 smaller hearts for the tail (you could leave those off if you wanted).

 2. Cut out the felt pieces.
 You will need 2 of the bird pieces in one colour, then the hearts in the 2nd colour.

 To sew blanket stitch, put the needle through the felt wrong side to right side, then back through the right side to make a loop.
 Don’t pull it tight yet!
 Bring the thread up from the wrong side to the right side of the bird at the edge of the heart, not through the heart.
 Bring the thread through the loop.
 Now pull it tight.
 Put the needle through from the right side.
 Bring it through the loop from the wrong side and pull it tight.
 Keep going in this way, through the right side to make a loop, back up through the bird, through the back of the loop and pull it tight.
 The top of the stitch should sit on the edge of the heart.

 6. Sew the little heart to the bird’s tail area.
 I just used a couple of stitches in the middle of the hearts; doing anything else would have been just too fiddly.

 8. Pin the birds with the wrong sides together.
 You might want to put a little bit of polyester filling in the middle to give it some shape, but it doesn’t matter if not.
 I didn’t.
 Using blanket stitch in contrasting thread, sew the birds together.

-And if you would like to buy a kit to make these bird for £4, you can do so here.
+And if you would like to buy a kit to make these birds, you can do so here.